ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 ##### CNN/non-IID
 * Default number of rounds is 400, if any run differs, then it will be marked as XX.XX%-XXX
-* If the test acc at final round differs little, then check the final 20 rounds and choose the one with higher average value.
+* Compare the highest test acc achieved in all rounds.
-* If two lr ties in test acc,
+    1. If two lr ties or differs little in test acc, take the one with smoother test loss and test acc curves.
-    1. 0.01 ties with 0.02, then take 0.02, since the validation loss of 0.02 decreases more smoothly.
-    2. 0.02 ties with 0.04, then take 0.02, since 0.04 are closer to instability zone.
-    3. 0.01 ties with 0.04, then take 0.04, since the validation loss of 0.02 decreases more smoothly.
+    2. If the lr achieve higher maximum test acc, but the test loss and test acc curves exhibits high instablity, then take the one with 2nd highes maximum test acc.

-* Watch out the "FAKE NEWS": in {0.02, 0.04, 0.06}, larger lr may give better final stage test acc, but is also more likely to present instability.
-If the difference between test acc is not significant, then it could be safer to use smaller ones, e.g., 0.04 over 0.06
+*Watch out the "FAKE NEWS": in {0.02, 0.04, 0.06}, larger lr may give better final stage test acc, but is also more likely to present instability.
+If the difference between test acc is not significant, then it could be safer to use smaller ones, e.g., 0.04 over 0.06*.

 Model |Method|Data  | Val test acc |Time used | Machine | Frac | E | B | Lr/O  | Optim | Status
 ------|------|------| --------     |--------- | --------| -----|---|---| ----- | ----- | ------